 While figuring out the total value of your assets, certain items and belongings will not be included in the final count.
 These items include:

-Can I Keep My Car on a Debt Relief Order in the UK?
+Can I Keep My Car on a Debt Relief Order?

 To apply for a debt relief order, your total assets should not be worth more than £2000 but you can own a vehicle valued up to £2000 on top of this limit.